hiscaler/csv-go/README.md

 CSV For Golang
 ==============

-csv-go is csv file helper function, support csv, tsv format
+csv-go is csv/tsv file helper, current supported csv, tsv format.

+Use it to help you process data quickly.

 ## Install